SammyBrimberry/GoogleBigQuery_attritionClassification/README.md

 * The total cost of productivity loss; tenured employees are proven to be more productive in both on-premis and remote work settings (Becker Friedman Institute, 2021)
 * The total cost of lower engagement; firms with high attrition have less engaged employees

 There is a large economic incentive for firm's to manage thier voluntary attrition; as well as busieness and cultural incentives.
-Because attrition affects firm's horizontally and vertically, there could potentially be dozens of bespoke initatives that address attrition by department, rank, culture, and so on.
+Because attrition affects firms horizontally and vertically, there could potentially be dozens of bespoke initatives that address attrition by department, rank, culture, and so on.

 # Objective
 In order to facilitate that type of innovation, the firm needs to have: